-Kitchenware of the Depression era was made in array of beautiful hues, both opaque and transparent.
-In fact, no matter what type of kitchen décor you prefer, from vintage to modern, there are vintage glass styles and colors available to complement your theme.
+Kitchenware of the Depression era was made in an array of beautiful hues, both opaque and transparent.
+No matter what type of kitchen décor you prefer, from vintage to modern, there are vintage glass styles and colors available to complement your theme.

-Read on to learn more about a number of popular types of glass kitchenware made from the Depression era through the 1940s or so.
+Read on to learn more about several popular types of glass kitchenware made from the Depression era through the 1940s or so.

 01 of 04